mxumary/mxumary/README.md

 - 🤍 Hi, I’m Mary!
-I'm a junior at the University of Pennsylvania studying business, statistics, and data science (graduating in May 2024).
+I'm a junior at the University of Pennsylvania studying economics, statistics, and data science (graduating in May 2024).
 - ✨ I’m interested in creating actionable insights for a more equitable future
 - 🌱 I’m currently learning about data lakes/data warehouses, ETL pipelines, and Python/Flask.
 - ✍🏻 Currently searching for a Summer 2023 internship in data science/data engineering, product management, or software engineering.